The Platinum Card® by American Express Review

 Saks Credit – Each year you’ll get up to $100 in credits towards purchases made at Saks.
 These credits are split into two $50 credits that are valid in each half of the year.

-Airport Lounges – The AMEX Platinum card gives you access to the American Express Global Lounge Collection.
+Airport Lounges – card_name gives you access to the American Express Global Lounge Collection.
 This includes Centurion Lounges, Delta Sky Clubs (when flying Delta), Priority Pass lounges and others.
 This is an excellent perk if you’re a frequent traveler.